 Koala habitat information base

-The Department of Planning, Industry and Environment (DPIE) is developing a state-wide koala habitat information base.
-The information base will use the best available data on koala distribution, koala preferred trees and koala sightings.
+The Department of Planning, Industry and Environment (DPIE) has developed a state-wide koala habitat information base.
+The information base uses the best available data on koala distribution, koala preferred trees and koala sightings.

 The key layers in the information base are a regionalised list of tree species used by koalas, a map of the likelihood a koala will occur, and a predictive models of koala habitat suitability and koala tree suitability.